-Suffixing a long research!
+Suffixing long research!
 Every blogger or social media marketer noticed that – sharing a link of your site in the faith of your blog posts or a page over Facebook, either does not show up or it is not the right one.
 Even though, sometimes the text from your blog post or web page does not get illustrated properly.
 Here, comes the twist and now you need to fix it.
 Often you are not very aware of the issue, hence, fix WordPress images via Facebook Debugger with our helpful article on the same.

 So keep reading, we will illustrate to you a super easy guide which will help to fix the twin within a short time interval.
-But before that, we will show you some basics like – how Facebook displays WordPress images, what is Facebook debugger and how to use it, etc.
+But before that, we will show you some basics like – how Facebook displays WordPress images, what is a Facebook debugger and how to use it, etc.

 Let’s get cracked…